spicysomtam/ansible-jenkins-ec2/README.md

 * Backup your instance regularly to protect against bad plugin/jenkins upgrades; as mentioned the Lifecycle Manager is a good way to do it.
 * Integrate your Jenkins with ldap or Active Directory to simplify user management.

+# Jenkins pipeline

+Added a `Jenkinsfile` to allow this to be deployed via Jenkins.
+This might be a chicken and egg scenario!
+However you might have another Jenkins where you can deploy it.

+Your Jenkins will need the following:

+* aws Jenkins plugin.
+* ansible Jenkins plugin.
+* ansible 2.7 installed.
+* python botocore and boto3.